 - Schools are not expected to provide expert advice or treat students, which is the role of medical practitioners and health authorities.

-- When a school is made aware of student illness that is a medically confirmed case(s) of pertussis, measles, mumps, rubella, meningococcal disease or polio, this should be reported to the .
-This is to assist the Department of Education and Training (with Department of Health (DH)) to monitor disease outbreak at a school level and to provide further guidance where required.
+- When a school is made aware of student illness that is a medically confirmed case(s) of pertussis, measles, mumps, rubella, meningococcal disease or polio, this should be reported to the Incident Support and Operations Centre.
+This is to assist the Department of Education (with Department of Health (DH) and/or Local Public Health Units) to monitor disease outbreak at a school level and to provide further guidance where required.

 - In order to reduce regulatory burden for primary schools and children’s services and to avoid multiple processing of notifications about the same case, changes made in 2019 to the Public Health and Wellbeing Regulations (the Regulations) mean primary schools and children’s services are no longer required to notify DH if a child at their school has a confirmed infectious disease.
 This notification will come from medical practitioners and pathology providers, who have a duty to notify DH if there is a confirmed diagnosis of an infectious disease.